MetaphorData/connectors/metaphor/monte_carlo/README.md

 #### Treat Unhandled Anomalies as Errors

 If set to true, the connector will treat unhandled [anomalies](https://docs.getmontecarlo.com/docs/detectors-overview) as data quality errors.
+Default is false.

 ```yaml
 treat_unhandled_anomalies_as_errors: true